 These functions are not security relevant functions, i.e. they must not be used to hash security values like keys etc. There are implemented no countermeasures against side channel attacks.
-The TOE provides the functionality of hash computation if and only if the optional TORNADOTM-T Secure RSA/ECC library is delivered. ...
+The TOE provides the functionality of hash computation if and only if the optional TORNADO-E AE1 Secure RSA/ECC/SHA library is delivered.

-- A Digital True Random Number Generator (DTRNG FRO) library that meets some of ANSSI RGS requirements (French Scheme). - Another DTRNG FRO library called EHP DTRNG FRO library that passes statistical tests required by Test Procedure A for AIS31 standard. - Secure Boot Loader is a loader for downloading in Flash and can download the encrypted user code with AES - System API is an Application Programming Interface which controls Non-Volatile Memory (NOR Flash), receives and transmits data from a host and utilities supported.
+- A Digital True Random Number Generator (DTRNG FRO M) library that fulfills the requirements of Class PTG.2 (German Scheme) as well as meets some of ANSSI RGS requirements (French scheme) - Secure Boot Loader is a loader for downloading in Flash and can download the encrypted user code with AES - System API is an Application Programming Interface which controls Non-Volatile Memory (NOR Flash), receives and transmits data from a host and utilities supported.
 It is used in Bootloader and can be also used for the Security IC Embedded Software.
 No security relevant policy, mechanism or function is supported